Moebits/soundcloud.ts/readme.md

 ### About
 This is a wrapper for the Soundcloud API that includes typings and various utility functions to make getting tracks, users, and playlists easier!
+You can also download single tracks, or download tracks in mass programmatically.

 ### Insall
 ```ts